Ojo-Triumph/chat-app/README.md

-# Getting Started with Create React App
+# Chat app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using React js, tailwind css and Firebase as it server and database

 ## Available Scripts